 The School Board's Long-Range Strategic Action Plans allows the district to implement long range financial planning for both instructional and capital needs.
 Enrollment is expected to remain constant for the foreseeable future at around 9,400 students.
-Major initiatives that are planned include an increased emphasis on teaching early reading skills, performing a salary study to assist in setting employees' salaries at rates which can help the School Board attract and retain the best talent in an ever-increasing tight labor market and continuing to renovate, upgrade and add to our schools and other facilities.
+Major initiatives that are planned include an increased emphasis on teaching early reading skills, implementing enhanced safety and security measures and continuing the upgrading and renovation of school facilities to address the advancement of technology in order to increase student achievement and prepare them for the ever-changing work environment.